 I am: geeky, progressive, GGG, introverted, a homebody, a professional moonlighter and generally interstitial person, capable of but not currently very interested in monogamy, very good at nuance and very bad at subtlety.
 Kind of a dad bod situation.

-I get nerdy about: languages, videogames, philosophy/critical theory, feminism and progressive social/identity politics, and tea, in no particular order.
+I get nerdy about: languages and etymology, science, tech, videogames, philosophy/critical theory, intersectionality and progressive social/identity politics, and tea, in no particular order.

 I avoid: drinking, smoking, drugs, social situations involving more people than can reasonably participate in a single conversation.
-I don't particularly object to having friends or partners who do those things, provided that they're done safely and I'm not expected to participate or be present for it.
+I don't particularly object to having friends or partners who do those things, provided that I'm not expected to be involved/present.

--- I've been to as many continents as I have American states.
+-- I've been to significantly more countries than I have American states.

 -- I've bought tea at what's probably the oldest teahouse in the world.

 -- I've been officially enrolled at 17 educational institutions for at least one term each.

 -- I'm certified to teach English as a foreign language to adults.